lorensen/VTKExamples/src/VTKBook/Chapter3.md

 An alternative approach is based on the more natural (at least for many people) object-order process.
 We work by painting the different objects in our scene, independent of where the objects actually are located on the scene.
 We may paint from back to front, front-to-back, or in arbitrary order.
 For example, we could start by painting the sky and then add in the ground.
 After these two objects were painted we would then add in the barn.
 In the image-order process we worked on the canvas in a very orderly fashion; left to right, top to bottom.
 With an object-order process we tend to jump from one part of the canvas to another, depending on what object we are drawing.

 The field of computer graphics started out using object-order processes.
 Much of the early work was closely tied to the hardware display device, initially a vector display.
 This was little more than an oscilloscope, but it encouraged graphical data to be drawn as a series of line segments.
 As the original vector displays gave way to the currently ubiquitous raster displays, the notion of representing graphical data as a series of objects to be drawn was preserved.
-Much of the early work pioneered by Bresenham \[Bresenham65\] at IBM focused on how to properly convert line segments into a form that would be suitable for line plotters.
+Much of the early work pioneered by Bresenham <em style="color:blue;background-color: white">\[Bresenham65\]</em> at IBM focused on how to properly convert line segments into a form that would be suitable for line plotters.
 The same work was applied to the task of rendering lines onto the raster displays that replaced the oscilloscope.
 Since then the hardware has become more powerful and capable of displaying much more complex primitives than lines.

-It wasn't until the early 1980s that a paper by Turner Whitted \[Whitted80\] prompted many people to look at rendering from a more physical perspective.
+It wasn't until the early 1980s that a paper by Turner Whitted <em style="color:blue;background-color: white">\[Whitted80\]</em> prompted many people to look at rendering from a more physical perspective.
 Eventually ray tracing became a serious competitor to the traditional object-order rendering techniques, due in part to the highly realistic images it can produce.
 Object-order rendering has maintained its popularity because there is a wealth of graphics hardware designed to quickly render objects.
 Ray tracing tends to be done without any specialized hardware and therefore is a time-consuming process.

 ## Surface versus Volume Rendering